Dominick Street, Dublin: 18th century

 The street was one of the earliest Georgian streets to be laid out on the North side of the city after nearby Henrietta Street had been the first in the area to be developed.
 It was originally only made up of what is today Lower Dominick Street and consequently is sometimes referred to as Old Dominick Street on some maps.
 The area began to be built on by the 1720s.
 The first lease is recorded in 1727 made out to Lady Alice Hume at the corner of Great Britain Street which was bounded by the house of Dominick.
 The area was however still shown as mainly open land on Charles Brooking's Map of Dublin of 1728.

 In the early 1750s, Sir Christopher Dominick's widow and son of the same name let lots to various developers and builders along what is today Dominick Street Lower.
 His daughter Elizabeth assisted with this and she later married St George St George, 1st Baron St George in July 1752 around the same time.

 Later Sir Christopher Dominick's sole grand daughter, Emily Olivia, would marry William FitzGerald, 2nd Duke of Leinster with their new home on the street remaining in family ownership as their city residence up to its replacement in the 1950s by social housing.

 The street is featured on John Rocque's Map of Dublin in 1756 with no buildings along its sides.
 The street soon became a fashionable upmarket address for members of the gentry and aristocracy.

+At the time of its development, the street was one of the finest and most fashionable Georgian streets in Dublin.
+As of 2025, some notable rococo stucco work by Robert West can still be seen in the interior of 20 Lower Dominick Street, the largest remaining and originally one of the finest houses on the street which marked a high point in the late baroque interiors of Georgian Dublin which lasted from around 1740-75.

-In the 1780s, whilst the Royal Canal was still in planning stage, it was initially envisaged that a harbour be located at the intersection of Dominick Street and Bolton Street, until the price of land prevented this location, and the harbour was relocated to Broadstone, Dublin instead.
+In the 1780s, whilst the Royal Canal was still in planning stage, it was initially envisaged that a harbour be located at the intersection of Dominick Street and Bolton Street, until the price of land prevented this location, and the harbour was relocated to Broadstone instead.
+Later, in the 1840s, Broadstone Railway Station was built alongside the canal basin.